Xila-Project/Old_core/README.md

 ### Contribute

-This project is openned to contributions of any kinds.
+This project is open to contributions of any kinds.

 ## Support

 Check here the whole documenation of Xila : [xila.alixfaitgrr.fr](https://xila.alixfaitgrr.fr/).

-If you have any question or proposition, you can join me :
+If you have any questions or propositions, you can contact me :
 - 📫 by mail : [alix.anneraud@outlook.fr](mailto:alix.anneraud@outlook.fr)

 ## Features